Donate to Support The Cadence Institute Work.

 U.S. HIV/AIDS Funding Cuts and Their Impact on LGBTQ+ Communities

-The Cadence Institute for Policy & Society is conducting a national analysis of how recent and proposed reductions in HIV/AIDS funding are reshaping the public health landscape in the United States.
+The Cadence Institute for Policy & Society conducted a national analysis of how recent and proposed reductions in HIV/AIDS funding are reshaping the public health landscape in the United States.
 The research examines the immediate and long-term consequences of these funding cuts on prevention, treatment, housing, and research programs that sustain LGBTQ+ and other vulnerable communities.

 Contact Us